 From the turquoise waters of the Great Barrier Reef to the Red Centre's glowing Uluru, explore the best of Australia when you train with ACRRM.

-Rural generalism is vital for delivering quality healthcare to rural and remote communities.
-Eligible doctors can access Commonwealth Government funding through the Australian General Practice Training (AGPT) program or the Rural Generalist Training Scheme (RGTS), which support ACRRM Fellowship training and education requirements.
+Eligible doctors can access Commonwealth funding through the Australian General Practice Training (AGPT) program which supports ACRRM Fellowship training and education requirements.

 For those not eligible for Commonwealth funding, ACRRM offers the option to self-fund through the Independent Pathway (IP).